edgar-lima/Animal_movement/README.md

 # Systematic review of animal movement.
 [![DOI](https://zenodo.org/badge/570683748.svg)](https://zenodo.org/badge/latestdoi/570683748)

-Our review we aim review the terms that are used in movement ecology and asses whether these
-terms change between study types.
-Here we present appendix with results table did not included
+We aim to review the terms used in movement ecology and assess whether these terms change between study types.
-on article.
-Also, here includ all the step by step how review was developed and scripts of analusis.
+Here, we present an appendix with the results table.
+Also, here are all the step-by-step instructions for the review
+and the scripts of analysis.

-By: Ph.D.
+By: Prof. Ph.D.
 Edgar Luiz de Lima
 e-mail: edgarluizdelima@gmail.com
 Research Gate: [Edgar Luiz de Lima](https://www.researchgate.net/profile/Edgar-Luiz-De-Lima)